misa-dd/service-template/README.md

 To build a local Docker image: `make docker-build`

-To deploy the Docker image *using* Terraform to Kubernetes: `make local-deploy`
+To deploy the Docker image *using* Terraform with Helm to Kubernetes: `make local-deploy`

 To check status *using* Helm: `make local-status`